feyzll0k/feyzanurlok/README.md

 - **Email:** lokfeyza@gmail.com

 ---
-*"The best way to predict the future is to invent it."*# feyzanurlok
+*"The best way to predict the future is to invent it."*#